BiagioeCarmine/morra-flask/README.md

 #### GET `/matches/<match_id>/last_round`

 This route is used to get the results from the last round that has been played for the match with the specified `match_id`.
-It returns `invalid match_id` with status code 400 if the match id is not a number, and a completely empty response body if the match doesn't exist or no rounds have been played (to avoid accessing the database for this).
+It returns `invalid match_id` with status code 400 if the match id is not a number, and `not found` with status code 404 if the match doesn't exist or no rounds have been played (to avoid accessing the database for this).

 Example output for `/matches/5/last_round`: